Aeroluna/LunaCoopMod/README.md

 I know they were originally meant to be Valkyries, but hey, they're Liberators, so give them Defender Mode!
 Also gives more reason to invest in sky Stukov.

+- Buffed P1 to also affect Brood Queens.
+- Removed prepare time from Ocular Symbiote and Spawn Broodlings.
+- Removed deceleration from Ocular Symbiote and Spawn Broodlings.
+- Reworked Spawn Broodlings to spawn flying Broodlings (must land before attacking) when casted on a flying unit.

+Some QOL changes for a unit that nobody uses.
+Seemed weird that Brood Queens were explicitly left out by the P1 advantage.

+- Added Infested SCV portrait.
+- Added Infested Diamondback portrait.
+- Added Infested Liberator portrait.
+- Changed Infested Siege Tank portrait to Infested Diamondback portrait.
+- Changed Infested Civilian portrait.
+- Added Infested Trooper model and portrait.

+Blizzard got lazy and only reused portraits for Stukov, this adds new ones!

 - Fixed a bug where the icon of the button for Mech Attack Speed mastery was not colored.
+- Fixed a bug where you could not queue multiple upgrades on the Infested Command Center.

 ## Fenix